v3io/frames/README.md

 <a id="method-execute-nosql-cmds"></a>
 ### `nosql` Backend `execute` Commands

+The following `execute` commands are specific to the `nosql` backend; for more information, see the [platform Frames NoSQL-backend reference](https://www.iguazio.com/docs/reference/latest-release/api-reference/frames/nosql/execute/):

 - <a id="method-execute-nosql-cmd-infer"></a>**infer | infer_schema** &mdash; Infers the data schema of a given NoSQL table and creates a schema file for the table.

   Example: